Puzrish-Dagan: The site and its environment

 Based on the site morphology, the southern mound possibly contains a ziggurat.
 Both mounds probably contain large buildings over 100 m in length.
-Traces of the walls are still visible on the surface and the regularity of these traces suggests that the buildings were planned and built within a short period of time.
-The QADIS-survey has documented possible traces of a city wall, a large temple complex next to the ziggurat, ancient canals that ran alongside and through the settlement, as well as a harbor.
+Traces of the walls are still visible on the surface, and the regularity of these traces suggests that the buildings were planned and built within a short period.
+The QADIS survey has documented possible traces of a city wall, a large temple complex next to the ziggurat, ancient canals that ran alongside and through the settlement, as well as a harbor.

 Occupation history

 Traces of the Early Dynastic, Akkadian and Ur III periods have been found at the site according to a 1967 publication of the Iraqi Directorate General of antiquities.
 The QADIS-survey found sherds dating to the Middle Uruk period and confirmed that the Ur III period was probably the most important settlement level at Drehem.
 Evidence for the Isin-Larsa as well as the Parthian and/or Sasanian periods has also been found.
 The thousands of texts coming from the site all date to the Ur III period.
-In the absence of excavations these texts from provide the most information on the nature of the settlement at Drehem.
-Puzrish-Dagan was founded by king Shulgi as an important administrative center in the bala tax system of the Ur III period.
-Witnessed by thousands of cuneiform tablets, livestock (cattle, sheep, and goats) of the state was centralized at Drehem and subsequently redistributed to temples, its officials and royal palaces.
+In the absence of excavations, these texts provide the most information on the nature of the settlement at Drehem.
+Puzrish-Dagan was founded by King Shulgi as an important administrative center in the bala tax system of the Ur III period.
+Year name 39 of Shulgi was "The year Šulgi, king of Ur, king of the four quarters, built é-Puzriš-Dagan, a residence {palace? temple?} of Šulgi", though Drehem texts are known to start as far back as Shulgi year 26.
+Texts between S26 and S39 are referred to as "Early Drehem Series".
+The following two year names also marked this same event, which is generally treated as the founding of Puzriš-Dagan.
+Witnessed by thousands of cuneiform tablets, livestock (cattle, sheep, and goats) of the state was centralized at Drehem and subsequently redistributed to temples, its officials, and royal palaces.
 The temples of nearby Nippur were the main destinations of the livestock.